Anthony's Open Road

 Wake Forest Institute for Regenerative Medicine

-change, childhood, education system, experimenting, exposure, family doctor, house calls, human cells, improvement, learning, medical school, organs, physician, research, surgeon, teaching
+change, childhood, community, doctor, education system, experimenting, exposure, family doctor, house calls, human cells, improvement, learning, medical school, organs, patient, physician, research, residency, surgeon, teaching

 - Was originally inspired to go into medicine by his childhood physician, one of the few who still made house calls.

 - Debated going into medicine, didn't know if he wanted to put so much time, schooling into it.